-The students who are most at risk of failure are in need of a high-quality school-wide program that includes an aligned, content-rich, and relevant curriculum; effective instruction across all classes; and layers of support to ensure that they are able to successfully navigate through coursework, especially during the remote learning period.
-Part of the support structure must be an explicit social and emotional development plan to help students develop the essential skills for success.
+The students who are most at risk of failure need a high-quality school-wide program that includes an aligned, content-rich, and relevant curriculum; effective instruction across all classes; and layers of support to ensure that they can successfully navigate through coursework even as they manage social, emotional, and mental challenges.

-How should the identified needs be prioritized to ensure that all students achieve academic success?
+• How should the identified needs be prioritized to ensure that all students achieve academic success?

-The highest priority need is to create a school program that guarantees all students have access to content-rich, engaging curriculum; effective instruction; and personalized support throughout the year.
+The highest priority need is to create a school program that guarantees all students have access to content-rich, engaging curriculum; effective instruction; and personalized (and intensive) social, emotional, and mental health support throughout the year.

-How will the school and LEA know if the identified needs have been met and the program is succeeding?
+• How will the school and LEA know if the identified needs have been met and the program is succeeding?

 We will know if the identified needs have been met and the program is succeeding by observing patterns in student outcomes.
 The ultimate goal is for students to learn and to succeed in school, so we will monitor a variety of assessments - including curriculum-based assessments, interim assessments, and PARCC assessments - to evaluate the effectiveness of our program.
-We will also monitor student engagement measures such as attendance and course performance (i.e. grades) since these leading measures can often predict future outcomes.
+We will also monitor student engagement measures such as attendance and course performance (i.e., grades) since these leading measures can often predict future outcomes.

-Need Identified Prioritization Goal to Address the Need Success Metric Curriculum aligned to standards 1 Choose curriculum aligned to standards for all courses and ensure teachers implement with fidelity Percentage of courses where the written and taught curriculum are aligned Effective instructional practice 2 Identify a school-wide instructional framework and support teachers with implementation throughout the school year Percentage of teachers who are rated as "effective" on the instructional model rubric Curriculum-based assessments 3 Choose curriculum with embedded assessments; use the assessments to measure student learning; plan instruction based on assessment results Percentage of courses using curriculum-based assessments to measure student learning
+Need Identified Prioritization Goal to Address the Need Success Metric Textbook-Based, Content- Rich Curriculum 1 Purchase and implement textbook-based curriculum aligned to standards for all courses and ensure teachers implement with fidelity Percentage of courses where pacing is on-track throughout the year Effective instructional practice 2 Improve instructional quality and support across classrooms Percentage of teachers who are rated as "effective" on the Danielson Framework (Domain 3)